sedstrom/Witch-Android/README.md

 ### View-data binding on Android.

-For documentation, getting started guide: https://sedstrom.github.io/Witch-Android/
+For documentation and getting started guide: https://sedstrom.github.io/Witch-Android/

 For examples: